LHBO/ShapleyValuesVAEAC/README.md

 @article{
   Olsen2021Shapley,
-  title={Using Shapley Values and Variational Autoencoders to Explain Predictive Models with Mixed Features}, author={Lars Henry Berge Olsen and Ingrid Kristine Glad and Kjersti Aas and Martin Jullum},
+  title={Using Shapley Values and Variational Autoencoders to Explain Predictive Models with Mixed Features}, author={Lars Henry Berge Olsen and Ingrid Kristine Glad and Martin Jullum and Kjersti Aas},
   journal = {TO BE ADDED},
   volume = {TO BE ADDED},
   pages = {TO BE ADDED},